edangelo2/blockchain-developer-bootcamp-final-project/README.md

 ### Running the Dapp
 #### Ensure that the Smart contracts are up-and-running
+From the root directory of the repository run
 `truffle develop`
-`truffle migrate --network develop`
+Within the console you can run the command
+`migrate`
 #### Setup the config.js with the addresses of the smart contracts
 `config.js` file must point to the addresses of the smart contract on the network you want the dapp to work.
 Should it be localhost then you can obtain these addresses from console when running `truffle migrate`.
-Just copy and paste it in the file.
+Just copy and paste the addresses in the file it in the file.
 #### Start the Dapp
 `npm run dev` will do the work and start the Dapp locally (usually http://localhost:3000/)
 #### Access the Dapp from the browser